 Earlier in my life, I worked with clients as a counselor, as well as teaching college level courses in interpersonal communication.
 I have never been licensed as a mental health practitioner, nor am I up to date on mental health issues.

 I am currently taking a break from the blog, so as to focus on a book.
 The working title of the Book is: “on the True Nature of the Self”.
 The book is on Self-realization, exploring my own realization, as well as the perspectives of Vedanta and Depth Psychology.
 I can share a little of what I am contemplating….

-Both Depth Psychology and Vedanta focus on the innermost Self and inner-work.
-In Vedanta, inner-work involves meditation, spiritual contemplation, and a method called discrimination (to reveal the innermost Self).
+In Vedanta, inner-work involves meditation, spiritual contemplation, and the methods of synthesis (Yoga) and discrimination (Viveka).
+These practices aim at a movement from outer worldly life (Samsara) toward the innermost Self (Atman).
 The movement from outer worldly life to inner spiritual life is a psychical transition which is not always easy for those steeped in Western ideology.
-This is in part because we are a highly object-oriented culture.
+This is in part because we are an outward oriented culture.

-Carl Jung deals with the movement from outer-to-inner life in detail in the text, Symbols of Transformation.
-I have addressed this movement on this blog.
-Jung felt that symbols and archetypes guide this process, and are ‘inherited.’
-While this may be true, it is not the whole understanding.
+Jung felt that symbols and archetypes guide the process of Self-realization, and are ‘inherited.’
+While this may in part be true, it is not the whole understanding.
 The Upanishads (ancient texts of Vedanta) show that symbols are an expression of the Self-arising and Self-luminous nature of being.
-Understanding this notion takes the spiritual seeker to the horizon of enlightenment, readying the personality for realization of the transcendental sphere of the Self.
+Understanding this notion takes the spiritual seeker toward the horizon of enlightenment, readying the personality for realization of the Eternal Nature of the Self.